Industrial Safety Instrumented Systems

 Lifecycle Cost Analysis/Benefit-to-Cost Ratio

 Assessment of the overall SIF lifecycle cost, including the initial costs (design, installation, commissioning) and long-term costs (maintenance and testing) is performed for the various options of SIF design.
-A subsequent analysis utilizes the Lifecycle Cost Analysis, risk criteria, and the costs of spurious to determine the benefit-to-cost ratio.
+A subsequent analysis utilizes the Lifecycle Cost Analysis, risk criteria, and the costs of spurious trips to determine the benefit-to-cost ratio.
 The analysis allows the end user to identify the best architectural and testing options for SIS investment.